buttermilk-crypto/tweetPepper/README.md

 		}
 	}

-In JSON terminology it is an object with one key - the name - and a value which is a nested object of String keys and values.
-Notice that the keys take a special form, if the key is potentially multivariate like the GivenName, then it is appended with a zero-based integer.
+In JSON terminology it is an object with one key and a value which is a nested object of String keys and values.
+Notice that the inner keys take generally a CamelCase form, and if the key is potentially multivariate like the GivenName, then it is appended with a zero-based integer to show there might be more than one.
 Also notice the phone number is in international format including the plus sign and country code.

-That's basically all there is to say here about Blocks.
+That's basically all there is to say here about Blocks in order to start using them.

 KMUs or Key Material Units are container data structures which hold blocks.
 KMUs are represented by JSON objects with the following keys: